-We strongly encourage all members of our community, residents and team members alike, to receive the COVID-19 vaccine when available to you.
+We strongly encourage all members of our community, residents and team members alike, to get the COVID-19 vaccine and booster.

-The news about the COVID-19 vaccines is incredibly positive—it’s the powerful tool we’ve been waiting for to stop the spread of the virus that has so profoundly disrupted our lives and our work.
-Mounting evidence after many millions of vaccinations demonstrates that it is very effective at preventing COVID-19 and is generally safe.
+The news about the COVID-19 vaccines is incredibly positive—even with breakthrough cases, it does an excellent job of protecting from severe illness and hospitalization.
+The evidence after many millions of vaccinations demonstrates that it is very effective at preventing COVID-19 and is generally safe.
 (If you have a history of severe allergic reactions, it’s best to consult your health care provider.)
-New evidence suggests that it may help to reduce transmission of the coronavirus and confers at least some protection against emerging variants.

 |# Vaccinated||Total in Community||% Vaccinated|